-[†] This work was partly supported by EPSRC under grant GR/M05645.
+$[\]dagger$ This work was partly supported by EPSRC under grant GR/M05645.

-Information about variable aliasing is essential for the efficient exploitation of AND-parallelism (Bueno et al. 1994; Bueno et al. 1999; Chang et al. 1985; Hermenegildo and Greene 1990; Hermenegildo and Rossi 1995; Jacobs and Langen 1992; Muthukumar and Hermenegildo 1992).
+Information about variable aliasing is essential for the efficient exploitation of AND-parallelism (Bueno, de la Banda and Hermenegildo 1994, Bueno, de la Banda and Hermenegildo 1999, Chang, Despain and DeGroot 1985, Hermenegildo and Greene 1990, Hermenegildo and Rossi 1995, Jacobs and Langen 1992, Muthukumar and Hermenegildo 1992).
 Informally, two atoms in a goal are executed in parallel if, by a mixture of compile-time and run-time checks, it can be guaranteed that they do not share any variable.
 This implies the absence of binding conflicts at run-time: it will never happen that the processes associated to the two atoms try to bind the same variable.

-Another significant application is occurs-check reduction (Crnogorac et al. 1996; Søndergaard 1986).
+Another significant application is occurs-check reduction (Crnogorac, Kelly and Søndergaard 1996, Søndergaard 1986).
 It is well-known that many implemented logic programming languages (e.g., almost all Prolog systems) omit the occurs-check from the unification procedure.
 Occurs-check reduction amounts to identifying the unifications where such an omission is safe, and, for this purpose, information on the possible aliasing of program variables is crucial.

 Aliasing information can also be used indirectly in the computation of other interesting program properties.
-For instance, the precision with which freeness information can be computed depends, in a critical way, on the precision with which aliasing can be tracked (Bruynooghe et al. 1994a; Codish et al. 1993; Filé 1994; King and Soper 1994; Langen 1990; Muthukumar and Hermenegildo 1991).
+For instance, the precision with which freeness information can be computed depends, in a critical way, on the precision with which aliasing can be tracked (Bruynooghe, Codish and Mulkers 1994a, Codish, Dams, Filé and Bruynooghe 1993, Filé 1994, King and Soper 1994, Langen 1990, Muthukumar and Hermenegildo 1991).

 In addition to these well-known applications, a recent line of research has shown that aliasing information can be exploited in Inductive Logic Programming (ILP).
-Several optimizations have been proposed for speeding up the refinement of inductively defined predicates in ILP systems (Blockeel et al. 2000; Santos Costa et al. 2000).
-It has been observed that the applicability of some of these optimizations, formulated in terms of syntactic conditions on the considered predicate, could be recast as tests on variable aliasing (Blockeel et al. 2000, Appendix D).
+In particular, in (Blockeel, Demoen, Janssens, Vandencasteele and Laer 2000), the authors consider several optimizations proposed for speeding up the refinement of inductively defined predicates in ILP systems.
+The applicability of these optimizations, previously defined in terms of syntactic conditions on the considered predicate, can be recast as tests on variable aliasing.